Help if you’ve lost housing

 Right now, it’s easier than ever to check your credit report.
 That’s because everyone is eligible to get free weekly online credit reports from the three major national credit reporting agencies: Equifax, Experian, and Transunion.
-The credit reporting agencies are making these reports free until April 20, 2022.
+The credit reporting agencies are making these reports free until the end of 2022.

 Look for errors on your report—for example, a loan or credit card that belongs to another person with a similar name.
 If you see an error, take action to correct it.

 You should submit a dispute directly to the credit reporting company who sent you the report and to the company that provided the information.

 Submit a complaint

 If you’ve already tried reaching out to the company and still have an issue, you can submit a complaint.
 Tell us about your issue—we’ll forward it to the company and work to get you a response, generally within 15 days.

 If you left a rental home and still owe back rent, federal emergency rental help can let you repay the amount and clear up your renter’s records.
 Showing a late payment can be better than showing unpaid rent.